chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan_problem/stefan_problem.rst

 .. math::
     \beta \exp^{\beta^2} erf \beta = \frac{St}{\sqrt{\pi}}

-with :math:`St` the Stefan number which is defined as :
+with :math:`St` is the Stefan number which is defined as:

 .. math::
     St = \frac{C_p \left ( T_{W}-T_{S}\right)}{h_l}

-where :math:`C_p` is the specific heat (which is the same for the liquid and the solid phase) and :math:`h_l` is the latent heat.
+where :math:`C_p` is the specific heat (which is the same for the liquid and the solid phase) and :math:`h_l` is the latent heat of fusion.

 In this example, this equation is solved using the SciPy package and Python.
 The displacement of the solid–liquid (the dashed lined in Fig. 1) is given by: